canonical/kafka-operator/docs/tutorial/t-setup-environment.md

 ### Install and prepare Juju

 [Juju](https://juju.is/) is an Operator Lifecycle Manager (OLM) for clouds, bare metal, LXD or Kubernetes.
-We will be using it to deploy and manage Charmed Kafka.
+We will be using it to deploy and manage Charmed Apache Kafka.
 As with LXD, Juju is installed from a snap package:

 ```shell
 sudo snap install juju --channel 3.1/stable
 ```

 Juju already has a built-in knowledge of LXD and how it works, so there is no additional setup or configuration needed.
-A controller will be used to deploy and control Charmed Kafka.
+A controller will be used to deploy and control Charmed Apache Kafka.
 All we need to do is run the following command to bootstrap a Juju controller named ‘overlord’ to LXD.
 This bootstrapping processes can take several minutes depending on how provisioned (RAM, CPU, etc.) your machine is:

 ```shell
 juju bootstrap localhost overlord --agent-version 3.1.6